jose-delarosa/container-images/openmanage81/README.md

 Please note this image is provided as-is and not supported by Dell in any shape or form.

+## Report problems or provide feedback

-If you run into any problems with this image, please send a note to the [Linux-PoweEdge mailing list](https://lists.us.dell.com/mailman/listinfo/linux-poweredge).
+If you run into any problems or would like to provide feedback, please send a note to the [Linux-PoweEdge mailing list](https://lists.us.dell.com/mailman/listinfo/linux-poweredge).